Tag Questions ESL Games, Activities and Worksheets

 How much can you remember?

-Here is a productive tag questions game that helps students to practice mixed question and answer forms, tag questions and short answers.
-In the game, students ask and answer questions and then check how much information they remember by asking tag questions.
-In groups, students take it in turns to ask and answer the questions on their cards.
-However, students are not allowed to write down any answers.
-When the students have finished, they write a tag question for each answer they received.
-The students then check how much they remember by taking it in turns to ask and answer their tag questions.
-For each tag question that receives a yes answer, students get one point.
-When all the tag questions have been asked and answered, students add up their scores.
-The student with the most points wins the game.
+Here is a productive tag questions game that helps students practice mixed question and answer forms, tag questions and short answers.
+First, students use the cards marked number 1 and take turns forming questions from the prompts and asking the questions to the person shown on their card without writing down any answers.
+When the students have finished, they use card number 2 to write tag questions to check how many answers they can remember correctly.
+Next, students check how much they remember by taking turns to ask and answer their tag questions.
+For each tag question that receives a yes answer, students score one point.
+The student with the most points at the end of the game wins.

 How much can you remember?
 Preview